lzell/AIProxySwift/README.md

         // Send audio from the microphone to OpenAI once OpenAI is ready for it: var isOpenAIReadyForAudio = false
         Task {
-            for await buffer in audioStream {
+            for await buffer in micStream {
                 if isOpenAIReadyForAudio, let base64Audio = AIProxy.base64EncodeAudioPCMBuffer(from: buffer) {
                     await realtimeSession.sendMessage(
                         OpenAIRealtimeInputAudioBufferAppend(audio: base64Audio)